 IPS manages applications for students interested in the following degree-granting units: Biochemistry and Molecular Biology; Bioinformatics; Genetics; Horticulture; Plant Biology; Plant Breeding, Genetics & Genomics; Plant Pathology; Warnell School of Forestry & Natural Resources.
-The application deadline is December 1 for matriculation the following fall term.
-Late applications will be considered, but these should be submitted as soon after the deadline as possible
+The application deadline is December 12 for matriculation the following fall term.
+If you are considering applying after that date, please contact email@example.com for more information.

 Evaluation and Timeline